-You mastered the interview questions and answers and It happened!
-You’ve been offered a job.
+You mastered the interview questions and answers and it happened!

 Suddenly anxiety and anticipation have given way to cold reality: Do you want this job or not?
 Here’s how long you can take to answer a job offer, and what you should consider before you say yes or no.

 1.)
 The job offer itself.

 Most job offers have an expiration date.
 Either the recruiter/employer will outright tell you over the phone or through email, or the job offer letter will specify a deadline.
 It’s usually one week after you get offered the job—that’s a standard time to “think it over” and come to a decision.
 Sometimes there won’t be a specified date.
 Whoever offers you the job will say something vague like “let me know soon,” or an email will ask for a response at your “earliest convenience.”
 This is a little tricky.
 You can justifiably take about a week if you want, but the employer might expect you to respond sooner (as in a situation where they think they’ve offered you a really good position).
 Generally, you can wait up to three work days without hurting any feelings if there’s not a hard deadline.G.I.
 Jobs Staff2020-09-15T16:55:48-04:00